CloudNativeSDWAN/cnwan-reader/README.md

 ## Overview

-The CNWAN Reader makes use of the [service discovery](https://en.wikipedia.org/wiki/Service_discovery) pattern by connecting to a service registry and observing changes in published services/endpoints.
+The CN-WAN Reader makes use of the [service discovery](https://en.wikipedia.org/wiki/Service_discovery) pattern by connecting to a service registry and observing changes in published services/endpoints.
 Detected changes are then processed and sent as events to an *adaptor*, which can be created following the `OpenAPI` specification